zhou-haitao/zhou-haitao.github.io/README.md

 ## Branch Policy
 Unified Cache has main branch, develop branch and release branch.
-- **main**: main is the most stable branch.
-Only the release branch can be integrated.
-The tag is attached to the main branch.
+- **main**: The main branch is the stable line; it receives merges from develop once basic tests pass.
+In principle, there should be no direct check-ins to the main branch.
-- **develop**: develop is a daily development branch, new features will be merged in this branch.
+- **develop**: The develop branch is the daily development branch where new features are merged.
-- **x.x.x-release**: each time we decide to release a new version, we checkout a release branch and test on this branch, this branch only accepted [bugfix].
-When the branch passed test, we merge the branch into develop and main, tag the corresponding x.x.x tag based on the main branch, and finish the release.

-Usually, a commit should be ONLY first merged in the develop branch.
+- **release**: Each time a new version release process begins, release branch is merged from the main branch.
+This branch only accepts bug fixes, and all bug fixes will be picked back to the develop branch.
+After the release testing passes, a release tag (x.x.x) will be created on the release branch.
+The release branch will be retained for the next release.

 ---